 For patients: We want to know if you feel safe when you need to go to the ED and what is important for you

-The 27 of May this year let us join together to ask for more safety in the Emergency Medical system!
+Let us join together on 27 May this year to highlight better safety in the Emergency Medical System!

 Petrino R, Riesgo LG, Yilmaz B. Burnout in emergency medicine professionals after 2 years of the COVID-19 pandemic: a threat to the healthcare system?
 Eur J Emerg Med.
 2022 Aug 1;29(4):279-284. doi: 10.1097/MEJ.0000000000000952.
 Epub 2022 Jun 22.
 PMID: 35620812; PMCID: PMC9241557.